eneidler/acuity_serial/README.md

 ## Overview

 This module is designed to be used with the Acuity laser gauging system.
-It allows serial RS232 data to be pulled from the HMI and output as need in a properly formated list.
+It allows serial RS232 data to be pulled from the HMI and output as needed in a properly formated list.

 ## Installation